 Here, we've rounded up seven tips on creating an inviting online restaurant menu that caters to everyone, taking inspiration from restaurant menu examples that go above and beyond to satisfy customer cravings and increase profits.

-A high-definition photo of crispy fried wings or cheese melting over hand cut fries doesn't just make your stomach rumble — it can actually increase your delivery volume by 15%, according to DoorDash data.
-Krazy Hog BBQ in Chicago, Illinois features vibrant menu photography, angled above the dish to showcase the entire meal.
+A high-definition photo of a vibrant salad with fresh ingredients or cheese melting over hand cut fries doesn't just make your stomach rumble — it can actually increase your delivery volume by 15%, according to DoorDash data.
+Healthy fast-casual chain Modern Market's menu photography uses bright colors and a bird's-eye view to showcase their signature dishes.

-Optimize your menu's design with photos that are clear, high-quality, and representative of the dish being served.
+Optimize your menu's design with photos that are appealing and representative of the dish being served.
 The presentation, lighting, and angles are important considerations — but consistency and authenticity matter too.
-Your customers should be able to point to a dish online and receive the same presentation and quality in real life every time they order.
+Your customers should be able to see a dish online and receive the same presentation and quality in real life every time they order.

 Unsure how to capture your dish in the best light with visually appealing menu photography?
 Partner with DoorDash and get a free professional photo shoot to help you market your offerings more effectively.